Ranked List Loss for Deep Metric Learning: Preliminaries and Related Work

 \emph{\textbf{Prec@$K$}} \cite{lu2019sampling} means top-$K$ precision, or Recall@$K$ performance metric, which targets at optimising its top $K$ retrieved neighbours.
 To optimise Prec@$K$, it proposes to emphasise on misplaced images near the decision boundary, i.e., besides the $K$-th nearest neighbours.
 Concretely, those prioritised misplaced images are: (1) similar ones which do not belong to $K$ nearest neighbours, but are close to $K$-th nearest neighbour.
 The optimisation objective is to pull them into $K$ most nearest set; (2) dissimilar ones which are in the $K$ nearest neighbours set, and are close the $K$-th nearest neighbour.
 The optimisation target is to push them out of the $K$ nearest neighbours set.

+\textit{\textbf{MIHash}} \cite{cakir2019hashing} is a supervised hashing method for learning binary vector embeddings.
+For every query, MIHash minimises its neighbourhood ambiguity through an information-theoretic lens, where the separability between positive and negative points is measured by the mutual information between the distance distribution of positive examples and that of negative ones.

 In this paper, we also show that our proposed algorithm follows the setting of few-shot retrieval \cite{triantafillou2017few}.
 It optimises the distances of positive and negative pairs instead of average precision.
 Additionally, Prec@$K$ is partially motivated by our CVPR 2019 conference version \cite{wang2019ranked}. {{FastAP}} \cite{cakir2019deep} is published in CVPR 2019, being concurrent with ours.
+The focus of MIHash is to learn a Hamming space for efficent retrieval in large databases.